antrea-io/antrea/docs/antrea-network-policy.md

 single port, to the 10.0.10.0/24 subnet specified by the `ipBlock` field.
 **Note**: The order in which the egress rules are set matter, i.e. rules will be enforced in the order in which they are written.

+**enableLogging**: ClusterNetworkPolicy ingress or egress rule can be audited by enabling it's logging field.
+When `enableLogging` field is set to true, any packet (first packet in the connection) that is matched by this rule will be logged to a separate file (/var/log/antrea/networkpolicy/np.log).
+These log files can then be retrieved for further analysis.
+By default, rules are not logged.
+The example policy logs all traffic that matches the "DropToThirdParty" egress rule, while the rule "AllowFromFrontend" is not logged.

 ### Behavior of *to* and *from* selectors